rodit/SnapMod/README.md

 - Per-conversation stealth mode (hide read receipts, snap views etc for individual conversations)
 - Modify audio note playback speed
 - Auto-save messages of the selected type (per conversation or globally)
+- Auto-save snaps when opened
+- Show message content (including previews of non-text media) in notifications

 ## Feature Suggestions
 If you would like to suggest a new feature, please do so in **Discussions**.
 Please do not create an Issue for feature suggetsions (they will be moved to Discussions).